Manzanar: Recreation

 People made life at Manzanar more tolerable through recreation.
 They participated in sports, including baseball, football, basketball, soccer, volleyball, softball, and martial arts.
 A nine-hole golf course was built at the camp.
 Lou Frizzell served as the musical director, and under his mentorship Mary Nomura became known as the "songbird of Manzanar" for her performances at dances and other camp events.
 Theatre performances—for internees, camp administration and WRA staff, and even for some members of the surrounding communities—included original productions by internees as well as traditional Japanese works of kabuki and noh.

 Internees, many of whom were relocated from their landscaping businesses in the Los Angeles area, personalized and beautified their barren surroundings by building elaborate gardens and parks, which often included pools, waterfalls, and rock ornaments.
 Competitions were often held between landscapers as they created gardens in the public spaces of the camp (such as between barracks).
 The camp administration even allowed some gardens to be created outside the camp.
 These helped create a sense of community and gave the internees a place to heal.
 Remnants of some of the gardens, pools, and rock ornaments are still present at Manzanar, and there are plans to restore at least some of them.

-One of the most popular pastimes for those incarcerated at Manzanar was baseball.
-The men there formed almost 100 baseball teams, and the women formed 14.
-Regular seasons were established, teams were divided into leagues, and championship games were held.
-The teams included both professional and amateur players.
-Some of the players viewed playing baseball as a way to prove their loyalty to America, treating it like wearing an American flag.
-Photographer Ansel Adams took his photo (right) as part of his effort to show how those incarcerated at Manzanar "overcome [their] sense of defeat and despair."
+By far the most popular sports for those incarcerated at Manzanar were baseball and softball.
+The men there formed almost 100 teams, and the women formed 14.
+Teams were divided into leagues, regular seasons were established, and championship games held, drawing huge crowds of spectators.
+Teams included both amateur and semi-professional players.
+Some players viewed playing baseball as a way to express their American identity, equating it to wearing the American flag.
+Photographer Ansel Adams took his photo (right) to show how those incarcerated at Manzanar "overcome [their] sense of defeat and despair."
+Guided by archival photographs and camp newspaper articles, a volunteer-led effort took place from November 2023 to October 2024 to restore the main baseball field.

 Many Japanese cultural celebrations were continued, though the official photos allowed out by the WRA rarely showed them.
 The New Year tradition of mochitsuki—pounding glutinous rice into mochi—was regularly covered by the camp newspaper.
 Craftsman in the camp carved geta for many of the residents, though the official photography only pointed out that they were useful for keeping above the dusty ground.